mavericks065/feedback-prez/slides.md

 ---
 class: center, middle

-## How to make a product users need?
+## How do you make a product users need?

 ![talk](./img/talk.png)